Despite the big take-out coffees, Mark

 I ask them as they pass.

 says.
 She's carrying her toothbrush in with her.

 As we walk to the door, Wayne

 His grip on my arm is solid.
 Under his shaggy mane of curly brown hair his brow is furled and his eyes are serious.

 Everyone else heads into the coffee shop, while Wayne

 I shrug.
-“What do you want me to say, Wayne?
+What do you want me to say, Wayne?
 Dave pissed me off on the phone, basically telling me to screw off if I need a ride.
 So I said some shit, yeah.
 I guess I shouldn't have said anything, but I was pissed off.

 he shouts, I don't give a shit what he said.
 You don't fuck with my band!
 You want to call him an asshole, you call him an asshole, but don't you dare cause trouble for this band.
 You think you deserve to be here?
 You're here because Gina felt fucking sorry for you, and don't goddamn forget it.
 You're going to tell Dave you just pulled that bullshit out of your ass and that you're sorry, you got it?
 Or I will leave you by the side of the road.

 He holds me there, and gradually slackens his grip, eyeing me keenly as he lets go of me.
 He takes his hands off my shirt and steps back.